ncase/anxiety/README.md

 Images to translate: (about 70 words)

-* `sharing/thumb.png` (so when folks share your game on social media, the thumbnail's in your language!)
+* `sharing/thumb.png` (so when folks share your game on social media, the thumbnail's in your language! in the same folder, I put a `thumb_no_words.png` image to help you make a new thumbnail.)
 * `sprites/about/cc0.png`
 * `sprites/about/replay.png`
 * `sprites/act4/callback.png`